phidatahq/phidata/README.md

 <summary><h3>Build an AI App using Streamlit, FastApi and PgVector</h3></summary>

-Phidata provides **pre-built templates** for AI Apps that you can use as a starting point.
-The general workflow is:

-- Create your codebase using a template: `phi ws create`
-- Run your app locally: `phi ws up dev:docker`
-- Run your app on AWS: `phi ws up prd:aws`

-Let's build an **AI App** using GPT-4 as the LLM, Streamlit as the chat interface, FastApi as the backend and PgVector for knowledge and storage.
+Let's build an **AI App** using GPT-4 as the LLM, Streamlit as the chat interface, FastApi as the API and PgVector for knowledge and storage.
 Read the full tutorial <a href="https://docs.phidata.com/ai-app/run-local" target="_blank" rel="noopener noreferrer">here</a>.

-### Step 1: Create your codebase
+### Create your codebase

 Create your codebase using the `ai-app` template